 The Company always seeks to ensure that every deposit is kept safe, and that as far as practicable it generates a competitive level of return.
-Money market interest rates available to the Company generally remained low although increased slightly during the year.
-As a result, the Company was able to raise its savings rates for all accounts by 0.25% with effect from 1 January 2018, and a further 0.15% increase was applied to the Company's Premium Plus (90 day notice) accounts from 1 October 2018.
+Money market interest rates available to the Company generally remained low during the year.
+As a result, the Company's savings rates for all account types remained unchanged.